Founder & Head Teacher

 What we love about Harper:

 Harper’s dedication to his art has helped him develop some extraordinary skills with the colour pencil.
-Even though he is only 17 years old he is the most skilled colour pencil teacher we know and he still seeks out every opportunity to learn more.
+Even though he is only 18 years old he is the most skilled colour pencil teacher we know and he still seeks out every opportunity to learn more.
 His first instinct is to help others learn, even as a student he puts his own work aside to help the other students with technique.
-Harper often outshines the teachers work when he is helping, and we love it!

 “Mr Harper knew how to mix exactly the right shade of grey for my Minilla sculpture!”
 Lachie (10yrs)